Tixit/RPEP/README.md

 Key terms such as named algorithms or definitions are indicated like `This` when they first occur, and are capitalized throughout the text.

 ### 3. Peers and Roles

+##### 3.1.
+Peers

+There is always two parties involved in a connection.
+We will call these parties `Peers`.

+For `Fire and Forget`, there are two roles:

+* `Sender` - The Peer that fires the message.
+* `Receiver` - The Peer that receives the message.

+For `Request and Response`, there are two roles:

+* `Requester` - The Peer that makes the request.
+* `Responder` - The Peer who responds to the Requester's request.

+For the `Duplex Event Stream` mode, there are three roles:

+* `Initiator` - The Peer is that requests the establishment of the event stream.
+* `Confirmer` - The Peer that confirms the establishment of the event stream.
+* `Emitter` - The Peer emitting an event to the other Peer over that stream.
+The Initiator and Confirmer can both act as Emitters once the event stream is established.

+##### 3.2.
+Roles

 An RPEP connection connects two Peers, a `Client` and `Service`.
 A Service is the Peer that listens for a connection, and the Client is the Peer that connects to the service.
 Each RPEP Peer MUST implement one role, and MAY implement more roles.
 A Peer may implement any combination of the Roles: